zhen-zen/YogaSMC/README.md

 ## Installation
 The kext should work out-of-the-box.
 If you have modified `_QXX` methods before, please remove the patches.

-Some features may relay on methods accessing EC.
+Some features may rely on methods accessing EC.
 Although it won't affect the core functionality, please consider patching related EC fields larger than 8-bit.

 The `YogaSMCAlter.kext` is a variant without SMC keys support and the dependencies of `Lilu` and `VirtualSMC`.
 It's designed for quick loading / unloading without reboot when debugging.